creixotradeos/creixotradeos.github.io/_posts/2020-02-09-Stocks-plot-MC.md

 Monte Carlo Simulation is a mathematical technique that generates random variables for modelling.
 I have briefly written a simple explanation of the simulation [here](https://creixotradeos.github.io/Random-walk-monte-carlo-python/).

 First, before attempting to analyze a data, we first must gather the data.
 In Python, stock price data can be acquired with a relatively easy and automatic method.
-For this article, I will use Jakarta Stock Exchance Composite Index with the ticker of '^JKSE' or more commonly known in Indonesia as _IHSG (Indeks Harga Saham Gabu_
+For this article, I will use Jakarta Stock Exchance Composite Index with the ticker of '^JKSE' or more commonly known in Indonesia as _IHSG (Indeks Harga Saham Gabungan_.
+This data can be extracted using Pandas DataReader and for the price source I will use Yahoo Finance Daily Reader.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA1MTI3Mzk2MV19
+eyJoaXN0b3J5IjpbLTkyNTgzNjU5NV19
 -->